Manchester City F.C. supporters: Other rivalries

-Fans of both clubs have sought recognition of their club currently being the best in world football: Liverpool fans would highlight their performances and record in European competition, while criticising City for failing to win the Champions League despite their larger net transfer spend, their smaller global fanbase, and controversial ownership.
-City fans, on the other hand, would point to their club's recent dominance of the English Premier League and domestic cup honours, Liverpool fans' sense of entitlement, and a perceived level of media bias towards their rivals.
+Fans of both clubs have sought recognition of their club currently being the best in world football: Liverpool fans would highlight their performances and record in European competition, while criticising City for their smaller global fanbase, and controversial ownership.
+City fans, on the other hand, would point to their club's recent dominance of the English Premier League, domestic cup honours and status as the current top European club, Liverpool fans' sense of entitlement, and a perceived level of media bias towards their rivals.

-Manchester City have also maintained a healthy rivalry with Tottenham, a club of similar stature, especially in the early 2010's as both teams battled to secure lucrative Champions League places.
-The rivalry has featured many memorable matches in the past including City's 3–4 FA Cup comeback of 2004, the 1981 FA Cup Final and the "Ballet on Ice", which Manchester City fans remember as one of the greatest City performances.
-Another more recent development in the rivalry between the two was the 2018–19 UEFA Champions League quarter-finals, where City had a late goal ruled out that sent Tottenham to the semi-finals at their expense.

-In a research study on football rivalries conducted in 2003, a sample of Manchester City fans also saw Bolton Wanderers as rivals after Manchester United.
-It also found fans of Oldham Athletic, Stockport County, Bolton Wanderers and Manchester United saw Manchester City in their top three of main rivals.
-One rivalry that has arisen in recent years has been that with Wigan Athletic, since the first time they met in the Second Division in 1998, the season in which City gained passage to the play-off final through the “Hand of Goat”.
-Relegated Wigan met City in the 2013 FA Cup final and beat them 1–0.
-Since then, City have failed to beat Wigan in the competition, losing 2–1 at the Etihad in the 2013–14 quarter-finals and 1–0 on the road in the 2017–18 fifth round, with third-tier Wigan beating eventual Premier League champions City courtesy of a Will Grigg goal.

 Supporters' groups and affiliations

 Manchester City has various supporters' clubs such as MCFC Official Supporters' Club.
-In July 2010, it unified with the Centenary Supporters' Association and in 2014 has over 14,000 members in over 150 branches.
+In July 2010, it unified with the Centenary Supporters' Association and currently has over 400 branches across the globe on all six inhabited continents.
+The club honors its supporters' club with a list of branches on the outside of the spiral walkways that lead into the Etihad Stadium.

 Since 2010, City has run a 'Heart of the City' scheme, in which non-UK based pubs and bars which have become host to sizable supporters clubs are recognised with a Blue Moon design blue plaque.
 As of May 2013, the club has awarded the Heart of the City plaque to establishments in Abu Dhabi, Baltimore, Brisbane, Chicago, Donegal, Frisco, Galway, Gothenburg, Hong Kong, Los Angeles, New York City, Oslo, Paris, Portland, Sydney and Toronto.